-Perhaps the most iconic symbol of this lovely town is the breathtaking Lake St. Moritz itself.
-While quite small compared to some of Switzerland’s other lakes, with a surface area of less than a kilometre-squared, it is a site of a number of sport activities throughout the year, especially when it is frozen.
-For example, during February, one can witness the famous ‘White Turf’ horse races, which have been taking place on the frozen Lake St. Moritz since 1907, as well as polo matches.
+Perhaps the most iconic symbol of this lovely town is the breathtaking Lake St Moritz itself.
+While quite small compared to some of Switzerland’s other lakes, with a surface area of less than 1sqkm, it is a site of a number of sport activities throughout the year, especially when it’s frozen.
+For example, during February, you can witness the famous White Turf horse races, which have been taking place on the frozen Lake St Moritz since 1907, as well as polo matches.
 It is also the site of the first ever ice cricket tournament, which occurred in 1988.

 For a great ski in the winter and a great hike in the summer with stunning views, Piz Nair is a fantastic location.
-This is the mountain that hosted the alpine skiing during the Winter Olympics in 1948 and has also hosted a number of tournaments and championships since.
+This is the mountain that hosted the alpine skiing during the Winter Olympics in 1948, and has also hosted a number of tournaments and championships since.
 Easy to reach by cable car from the town, this stunning peak offers fantastic ski runs, including a brilliant black that’s fast and challenging.

 At 3,300m (10,827ft) up, Piz Corvatsch is one of the highest points in the area.
 It’s a haven for skiers, with a magnificent 8km (5mi) run to St. Moritz-Bad.
 That’s not to mention the stations with their great restaurants that provide especially good, warming traditional Swiss fondues.
 The enormous ice cave of this mountain is particularly worth seeing, as well as the gorgeous views of the Alpine glaciers – it’s also a great spot for hiking during the summer.